lmorandini/docker-jupyterlab/README.md

 ## Run instructions

-Create container (it returns the contained ID):
+Create container with a password ot be used for authentiaction (it returns the contained ID):
+`docker create --env JL_PASSWD=<password> jupyterlab:0.2.0`

+FIXME: the password setting mechanism does not work, hence JL_PASSWD could be left empty, disabling authentication, as in:
-`docker create jupyterlab:latest`
+`docker create --env JL_PASSWD= jupyterlab:0.2.0`

 Start the container using the container ID grabbed from the previous command:
 `docker start <container id>`